Ph.D., English Literature, Indiana University (w/ a certificate in Germanic Philology), expected 2019.

 Professional and Departmental Service

-Sources of Anglo-Saxon Literary Culture, Participant
+Sources of Anglo-Saxon Literary Culture, Contributor

 Publicity and Public Outreach Officer, Medieval Studies Graduate Student Advisory Committee, Indiana University, 2016-17